 This is something a little different.
-My beautiful friend Kim Morrison, the owner of Twenty 8 chemical free skincare wrote this blog on the Healthy Living Club, and it was too spectacular not to share.
+My beautiful friend Kim Morrison, the owner of Twenty 8 chemical free skincare who is the queen of Self Care has created a mindset series with myself for the Fat Loss Protocol, and it was too spectacular not to share.
 Enjoy!

 Is it just me?
 Or is life sometimes just one huge challenge?
 How come we argue?
 Why do we have to put up with confrontations and people bad-mouthing or hurting us?
 How come we lose it and behave in ways we do not like in ourselves?
 Why do we self-sabotage, over eat or choose the wrong foods or drink to oblivion?
 Is it that life actually sucks?
 Or is it more just a case of out of control emotions and a lack of self-control?

 I am incredibly blessed to have worked with Cyndi and Carren on the Up For A Chat podcast.
 We will often have a chat (of course!) before we start to record and then realise the topic we are talking about is worthy to share so we begin recording our interactions and thoughts.
 This is why our podcasts feel like you really are just part of the conversation and why we do not rehearse what we are going to say.
 One thing I have discovered in the six months of recordings and what I have learned from Cyndi and Carren is how important it is to ‘stay in the work’ and be committed to being a good role model with quality human behaviors.